jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 ##### IoT Plug and Play related settings

-A few settings are related to IoT Pnp:
+A few settings are related to IoT Plug and Play (IoT PnP):

 ```json
 ...